Presenter

 Write output data (all reservoirs) to a JSON file.

-class reemission.presenter.LatexWriter(inputs: Inputs, outputs: Dict, intern_vars: Dict, output_file_path: str, output_config: Dict, input_config: Dict, intern_vars_config: Dict, parameter_config: Dict, config_ini: ConfigParser, author: str, title: str)[source]
+class reemission.presenter.LatexWriter(inputs: Inputs, outputs: Dict, intern_vars: Dict, output_file_path: str, output_config: Dict, input_config: Dict, intern_vars_config: Dict, parameter_config: Dict, config_ini: Dict, author: str, title: str)[source]

 Format and write data to a LaTeX file using PyLaTeX.